SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Declarations.rst

     }

-A deinitializer is called automatically when there are no longer any references to a class object, just before the class object is destroyed.
+A deinitializer is called automatically when there are no longer any references to a class object, just before the class object is deallocated.
 They can be declared only in the body of a class declaration--- but not in an extension of a class--- and each class can have at most one.

-A subclass inherits its superclass's deinitializer, which is implicitly called just before the subclass object is destroyed.
+A subclass inherits its superclass's deinitializer, which is implicitly called just before the subclass object is deallocated.
-The subclass object is not destroyed until all deinitializers in its inheritance chain have finished executing.
+The subclass object is not deallocated until all deinitializers in its inheritance chain have finished executing.

 Deinitializers are not called directly.